Table Of Contents

 2. LaceWork – Multi-cloud security platform

 You can also use it to secure your Kubernetes and hybrid cloud (private, on-prem, and public cloud combo) environments.
-Whether you choose an agentless or agent-based deployment, Lacework continuously collects, monitors, and enables you to act on application, user, process, and network behavior, vulnerabilities, and configurations.
+Whether you choose an agentless or agent-based deployment, Lacework continuously collects, monitors, and enables you to act on application, user, process, network behavior, vulnerabilities, and configurations.

 3. Terraform – Multi-cloud deployment platform